-Initial cleaning to begin removal of hard deposits of tartar above and below the gum line.
-Your hygienist will begin to show you the skills and techniques used to achieve a healthy mouth.
+Initiate the cleaning and removal of hard deposits of tartar above and below the gum line.
+Your hygienist will also show the techniques and skills used to obtain a healthy mouth.

 Stage 2:- Further removal of all deposits under gum line and around tooth margins

-Periodontal aids may be prescribed and used, e.g. floss, tapes or interspace brushes.
-Your hygienist can also assess plaque control and improve your daily oral hygiene routine if necessary.
+Periodontal aids such as interspace brushes, floss or tapes may be prescribed and used.
+If necessary, your hygienist can also assess plaque control and improve your daily oral hygiene routine.

 Stage 3:- Maintaining oral health

-At this stage you should now have achieved good oral health, and if this is maintained, you will retain healthy teeth and gums for life.
-Your hygienist will still remove any hard and soft plaque deposits and help refine the skills you have acquired.
+At this stage, now you should’ve achieved good oral health, and if this continues, you will enjoy healthy teeth and gums for life.
+Yet Your hygienist will remove any hard or soft plaque deposits and help you hone the skills you have learned.

 Contact the practice to book an dental hygiene appointment : 020 8888 0881.